Cardiomyopathy in dogs: Signs, causes and treatment

 Nutritional deficiency

 Nutritional deficiencies could be a contributing factor.
-Deficiencies of certain amino acids have been found to correspond to the incidence of dilated cardiomyopathy in certain breeds, for example, a taurine deficiency has been identified in Dobermans, American Cocker Spaniels, Golden Retrievers, Dalmatians, and possibly Welsh Corgis and Tibetan Terriers.
+Deficiencies of certain amino acids have been found to correspond to the incidence of dilated cardiomyopathy in certain breeds, for example, a taurine deficiency has been identified in Dobermans, American Cocker Spaniels, Golden Retrievers, Dalmatian, and possibly Welsh Corgis and Tibetan Terriers.
 Carnitine-responsive cardiomyopathy has been reported in Boxers and Doberman Pinschers, but is extremely rare.

 Secondary causes